JGIBristol/zebrafish_jaw_segmentation/README.md

 This might include looking at how the mechanical properties of the jawbone change between young, aged, wildtype and mutant fish to investigate whether bone degeneration is the same in aged and mutant fish.

+It's heavily based on the work performed by Wahab Kawafi in his PhD thesis[^1].

 The segmentation model is implemented in `pytorch`, using the `monai` `AttentionUnet` architecture.

 ## Usage